 1. Offer All Customer Service Channels Via The Web

-With a 100% cloud-based platform, you mitigate the inevitable problems that come when you have to suddenly transition to an entirely remote team.
+With a 100% cloud-based customer service software, you mitigate the inevitable problems that come when you have to suddenly transition to an entirely remote team.
 Additionally, a platform with all customer experience channels fully integrated means an agent can assist the same customer no matter which channel or mix of channels they use.
 To ensure your remote agents can be agile, be sure your technology platform:

 Has Voice included, built-in, and accessible via the internet.
 Having your phone call controls built into your customer service platform facilitates agents not having to be stuck at a desk and makes it easy for them to work from any location.